Dartmouth-Data-Analytics-Core/GDSC-HyperTRIBE-pipeline/README.md

 # GDSC-HyperTRIBE-pipeline
-Pipeline for running HyperTRIBE to identify RNA editing sites (In development)
+Pipeline for running HyperTRIBE to identify RNA editing sites

 # Table of Contents
 - [Introduction](#introduction)